Cruise ship jobs with most time off

 If your ultimate goal is to explore the ports and immerse yourself in different cultures, the shops department might be your golden ticket.
 Staff here generally work evenings, allowing for full days of exploration in port.
 They embrace the ship’s rhythm and enjoy ample time ashore.

-Art galleries also offer attractive time-off arrangements, often mirroring the shops’ schedule.
+In addition, art galleries also offer attractive time-off arrangements, often mirroring the shops’ schedule.
 With morning and evening shifts, those who appreciate cultural experiences can revel in extended port visits.

 Shore excursion staff are another fortunate bunch.
 With duties primarily in the morning and limited afternoon responsibilities, they relish in free afternoons to embark on excursions themselves.